Getting Started With Billing

 After populating the CPT Code section, you can make adjustments to the procedures.

-- In the 'Price' box, price per unit is entered which will be multiplied by the quantity you enter.
+- In the Price box, the price per unit is entered which will be multiplied by the quantity you enter.

-- The 'Modifiers' option allows you to choose CPT modifiers to attach to the procedure (ie. AF: Specialty Physician").
-Modifiers may describe if multiple procedures were performed, where the procedure was performed on the patient, how many people worked on the patient, and other information that may affect the claim's status with the insurance payer.
+- The Modifiers option allows you to choose CPT modifiers to attach to the procedure (ie. AF: Specialty Physician").
+Modifiers may describe if multiple procedures were performed, where the procedure was performed on the patient, and if there were multiple providers involved in the patient's care.

-In this example, the Diagnosis Pointer 1:0:0:0 refers that code 97602: WOUND CARE is intended to treat #1 of the ICD-10 code list (below), 'S01.501A: Unspecified open wound of lip' and indicates that it is not intended to treat anything else on the list.
+In this example, the Diagnosis Pointer 1:0:0:0 refers that code 97602: WOUND CARE is intended to treat #1 of the ICD-10 code list (below), 'S01.501A: Unspecified open wound of lip' and indicates that it was performed to treat this particular diagnosis.

-HCPCS codes represent codes to represent medical procedures to Medicare, Medicaid, and third-parties.
+HCPCS codes represent medical procedures to Medicare, Medicaid, and third parties.
 HCPCS is separated into three levels to represent different services.
 Level I HCPCS codes are used to bill Medicare or Medicaid and are identical to CPT codes.
 These CPT codes used for billing Medicare and Medicaid are actually HCPCS codes by definition.
-Level II and Level III HCPCS modifiers is where CPT and HCPCS really differentiate.
+Level II and Level III HCPCS modifiers are where CPT and HCPCS really differentiate.
 You may add your HCPCS codes by searching by keyword or code in the HCPCS Procedure Code search box.
 Modifiers, Quantity, and Diagnosis pointers work in the same way as CPT codes.